InappropriatePenguin/ghost-counter/readme.md

 of all the ghost entities and tiles within that area, sorted by count.
 The mod will also show you how many of each item/tile you currently have in your inventory and how many you're missing.
 For each item/tile that you're missing, you can make a one-time logistic request for the amount you need.
-Your previous logistic request (if any) will be restored once that once-time request has been fulfilled.
+Your previous logistic request (if any) will be restored once that one-time request has been fulfilled.

-Use the mod selection tool by clicking on the shortcut button in your toolbar or by using the keyboard shortcut (default Ctrl + G).
+Use the mod selection tool by clicking on the ghost shortcut button in your toolbar or by using the keyboard shortcut (default Ctrl + G).

 You can download it from the Factorio